KATRIN: Experiment

 Energy spectrum of the electrons emitted in tritium beta decay.
 Three graphs for different neutrino masses are shown.
 These graphs differ only in the range near the high-energetic end-point; the intersection with the abscissa depends on the neutrino mass.
 In the KATRIN experiment the spectrum around this end-point is measured with high precision to obtain the neutrino mass.

 Timeline of neutrino mass measurements by different experiments.

 The beta decay of tritium is one of the least energetic beta decays.
 The electron and the neutrino which are emitted share only 18.6 keV of energy between them.
 KATRIN is designed to produce a very accurate spectrum of the numbers of electrons emitted with energies very close to this total energy (only a few eV away), which correspond to very low energy neutrinos.
 If the neutrino is a massless particle, there is no lower bound to the energy the neutrino can carry, so the electron energy spectrum should extend all the way to the 18.6 keV limit.
 On the other hand, if the neutrino has mass, then it must always carry away at least the amount of energy equivalent to its mass by E = m c ², and the electron spectrum should drop off short of the total energy limit and have a different shape.

 In most beta decay events, the electron and the neutrino carry away roughly equal amounts of energy.
 The events of interest to KATRIN, in which the electron takes almost all the energy and the neutrino almost none, are very rare, occurring roughly once in a trillion decays.
 In order to filter out the common events so the detector is not overwhelmed, the electrons must pass through an electric potential that stops all electrons below a certain threshold, which is set a few eV below the total energy limit.
 Only electrons that have enough energy to pass through the potential are counted.

 Results

 First results from the first measurement campaign (10 April – 13 May 2019) were published 13 September 2019.
 They put the upper bound of electron neutrino mass to 1.1 eV.

 As of September 2019, the experiment hopes to achieve 3 measuring campaigns, each comprising 65 days of active measurement, in a year.
 The experiment reckons it needs 1000 days of measurement to reach target sensitivity of 0.2 eV (upper limit for neutrino mass).
 Thus the final results are expected in 5–6 years.

 The February 2022 upper limit is m_{ν} < 0.8 eV c^{–2} at 90% CL in combination with the previous campaign.

+In April 2025, this result was improved to m_{ν} < 0.45 eV c^{–2} at the same confidence level (using the 2019-2021 dataset).